Eric3200C/Eric3200C/README.md

 ### Hi there 👋

 - 🌱 I’m a master student from CUHK-Shenzhen.
+- 👯 I am currently interested in LLM Efficiency and welcome everyone to exchange ideas with me.
 - 📫 How to reach me: zhenyangcai@link.cuhk.edu.cn

 <!--